BJP senior quits post after controversial video, party forms probe panel | Politics

 BJP senior quits post after controversial video, party forms probe panel

-Senior BJP leader from Tamil Nadu, K T Raghavan on Tuesday quit as the partys state general secretary, after a controversial video involving him surfaced in the social media.Raghavan, who announced his resignation on Twitter, denied his involvement in the video purportedly showing him in an explicit video call with a woman.He claimed the video was aimed to tarnish his image and also that of the party.
+Senior BJP leader from Tamil Nadu, K T Raghavan on Tuesday quit as the partys state general secretary, after a controversial video involving him surfaced in the social media.Raghavan, who announced his resignation on Twitter, denied his involvement in the video, purportedly showing him in an explicit video call with a woman.The Congress state unit filed a complaint with the state police chief, demanding the arrest of Raghavan.

 - Country: